-These black bean brownies are vegan, flourless, gluten-free, and naturally sweetened with maple syrup.
-A moist, ultra-fudgy, and secretly healthy treat, this recipe is exactly what you need to satisfy that sweet tooth without all the sugar!
+These black bean brownies are a moist, ultra-fudgy, and secretly healthy treat!
+Vegan, flourless, gluten-free, and naturally sweetened with maple syrup.
+This recipe is exactly what you need to satisfy that sweet tooth without all the sugar!

 In my opinion, there are two types of people in this world:

 - People who have made and LOVE black bean brownies.

 - People who haven’t tried black bean brownies, because they’re scared of putting beans in their brownies.
 Which, I mean, fair. 😉

 There is no in-between.
 Believe me, I wouldn’t make such a bold statement if I didn’t really believe it.
 This black bean brownie recipe is a must-try!

 This recipe uses mostly pantry staple ingredients!
 I always have these ingredients on hand, so whipping up a batch on the fly happens almost weekly.
 To keep these free of some of the most common food allergens, I’ve ditched the egg, swapped flour for oats, and kept these nut and refined sugar free.
 These are also naturally gluten free – as long as you’re using certified gluten free oats – and vegan!

 - Black Beans – create that fudge-y texture while also tossing in some nutritional benefit as well.

 - White Vinegar – works with baking soda to give the brownies a lift.
 Yes, this is necessary.
 No, you can’t taste it.
 Apple cider vinegar is a fine substitute.